novaet12/teamsync/README.md

 ![TeamSync Logo](https://via.placeholder.com/150) <!-- Replace with actual logo if available -->

-TeamSync is a modern, full-stack team collaboration platform designed to enhance team productivity and communication.
-Built with scalability and user experience in mind, it provides a comprehensive suite of features for effective team management and collaboration.
+TeamSync is a modern, full-stack team collaboration platform designed to enhance team productivity and communication .
+Built with scalability and user experience in mind, it provides a comprehensive suite of features for effective team management and collaboration(done for full stack web project for software engineering course in fourth year computer engineering major).

 ## 🚀 Features